 - Foreign income, regardless of whether you are resident in the UK.

 You will normally not need to send a personal tax return if your only income is from wages or pension.
 However, you will need to complete one if you receive other untaxed income where the tax due cannot be collected via your PAYE coding notice.
 In the meantime, you can choose to fill in a tax return:

-- To claim some Income Tax reliefs; and/or
+- To claim some Income Tax relief; and/or

 - To prove you are self-employed.

 PAYING YOUR TAX BILL

-You will usually need to make two payments (twice a year) on account each year:
+You will usually need to make two payments (twice a year) on the account each year:

 - 31 January (balancing payment) for any tax you owe for the previous tax year and your first payment on account; and

 - 31 July for your second payment on account.

 Make sure you make your payment to HMRC by the deadline.
 If you need to send a tax return and you miss the deadline for submission, you will get a penalty.
 If you owe Self Assessment tax and you do not pay your bill on time, you will be charged interest from the date your payment is due.

 PERSONAL TAX SERVICE & SELF ASSESSMENT

-We are a London based accounting firm helping business owners save time and money while complying with rules and regulations.
+We are a London-based accounting firm helping business owners save time and money while complying with rules and regulations.
 At Xcountant® we use our experience along with advanced technologies to help you obtain personalised reports.
-The reports which will provide you with the insight you need to further your business.
-Get in touch to find out how the expert accountant can assist you with the preparation and filing of your personal tax return.
+The reports will provide you with the insight you need to further your business.
 Join Xcountant® now!

 Any questions about the personal tax service?
 Xcountant® offers a full range of accounting services with no hidden fees and charges.
 Our highly personalised services are designed to improve business efficiency and profitability.

 Copyright © 2019-23 Xcountant®